PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Refresh.md

 Additional ways of forcing a form refresh are:

 -   Include the REFRESH command in a form trigger.
+    Do not include the REFRESH command in POST-UPDATE or POST-INSERT triggers in froms that include a BPM chart, as these can negatively interact with business rules.
 -   To refresh all retrieved records following an Action, include :ACTIVATEREFRESH = 1 in the PRE-FORM trigger of the form in question.